handsontable/handsontable/docs/content/guides/cell-features/merge-cells/merge-cells.md

 :::

 The example below uses virtualized merged cells.
-Also it's recommended to increase the buffer of rendered rows/columns to minimize flickering effects.
+It's also recommended to increase the buffer of rendered rows/columns to minimize the flickering effects.

 ::: only-for javascript